 The result: high-proof distilled spirits that are famous beyond the borders of Styria.
 Fruit spirits are made from 33 per cent pure fruit, while fine spirits are made from a 100 per cent pure fruit.

 By the way: Styrian herbs are also great for making spirits, for instance the herbal liqueur produced in Mariazell.

-Puntigamer beer from the provincial capital of Graz, Murauer beer from the Murau region and Gösser beer from Upper Styria: Styria’s best-known beer brands are famous beyond the borders of Styria.
+Puntigamer beer from the provincial capital of Graz, Murauer beer from the Murau region, Gösser beer from the region Erzberg Leoben and Schladmiger beer from the region Schladming-Dachstein: Styria’s best-known beer brands are famous beyond the borders of Styria.
 The province’s brewing tradition is kept alive by several bigger and smaller local breweries.